IsReal8a/instana-cei/README.md

 ## Usage

 The tool uses an `export` and `import` command structure.
 An `export` directory will be created to store the configuration files.
+It will create a log file where you can see the full output (useful when using the `all` configuration type).

 ### Exporting